yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 ## Lab Objective

-In this lab, you will complete the following tasks:
+In this lab, you will perform the following:

 - Task 1: Connect to the WideWorldImporters database on the SqlServer2008 VM
 - Task 2: Perform assessment for migration to Azure SQL Database